-- Problems with ovulation: if a female has the problem ovulating, like polycystic ovarian syndrome then she is suggested to undergo IVF procedure.
+- Problems with ovulation: if a female has a problem ovulating, like polycystic ovarian syndrome then she is suggested to undergo an IVF procedure.

 - Problems with the mucus: the cervical mucus in some females sometimes has anti-sperm properties, rendering them unable to conceive.
 In these patients, IVF can result in a pregnancy.

 - Autoimmune disorder: if the patient is suffering from an autoimmune disease, his/her own antibodies might end up killing the egg, sperm, or the resulting embryo.
 In this scenario, IVF provides the solution.

 - Low sperm count: if the male partner has a very low sperm count then, surgical sperm retrieval procedures are done to extract sperms and IVF is carried out.

 - Low sperm motility: if the sperms are not motile enough, the fertilization is done with the help of procedures like intracytoplasmic sperm injection (ICSI).

 - Low sperm quality: if the sperms are not of good quality, then a procedure called intracytoplasmic morphologically selected sperm injection (IMSI) is used to select superior sperms for the process of fertilization.